sha-o-na/passcollective.github.io/_pages/about.md

         <div class="6u 12u$(small) bio">
             <h3 class="less-whitespace">Shining Stars Football Club</h3>
             <p align="justify">
                 Our not-for-profit community skills development program building with girls and boys from marginalised urban communities in Bangalore.
 On the pitch, SSFC focuses on football excellence through which our children and youth actively practice teamwork, gender equality and professionalism.
-Off the pitch, our children lead on creatively improving their communities, one step at a time, through teamwork and participatory design methods.
+Off the pitch, our children lead on creatively improving their communities, one step at a time, through teamwork and participatory design.
 The long term goal of SSFC is for children and youth to shine in opportunities through our Design Studio network, where they are empathetic, skilled and happy.
  <a href="/exercises">See exercises</a>
             </p>
         </div>